-- On the one end there are low-level reactions where you redirect an attack as a means to run away.
+- On the one end, there are low-level reactions where you redirect an attack as a means to run away.
 You make the guy miss in such a way he’s busy recovering his balance while you’re already sprinting away.
 He remains unharmed.

 - Sliding away from that soft response, you can make the guy miss and shove him into a wall as you get in position to run.
 He’s slightly injured or at least shaken up.

 - At the other end of the scale, you can have a hard response and evade the guy’s attack so his face accelerates into your elbow as you pass him by.
-He’s counting stars, knocked out or hospitalized.
+He’s counting stars, knocked out, or hospitalized.

 Or to put it in a graph:

 Though I only gave examples for the extremes and the middle of the scale, there are obviously many more steps along the way from one end to the other.
 Tai chi chuan teaches all these different steps, it also teaches you to go from one extreme to the other.
-Which is easy to do going from soft to hard but not the other way around as that requires a collected and “cold” mind (for my PTCCI family members, I’m talking about “reeling silk” pushing hands.) which isn’t easy to maintain under adrenal stress.
+This is easy to do going from soft to hard but not the other way around as that requires a collected and “cold” mind (for my PTCCI family members, I’m talking about “reeling silk” pushing hands.) which isn’t easy to maintain under adrenal stress.

 For a visual, take a look at this video I made for my post on “How to learn techniques from video”

-- From the initial entry, I can go into a wide variety of techniques: striking, throwing, locking or as is the case here, breaking his balance as a set up for a strike.
+- From the initial entry, I can go into a wide variety of techniques: striking, throwing, locking or as is the case here, breaking his balance as a setup for a strike.
 It’s all there.